mjstraughan/CubingHistory/docs/2x2/Methods/EG.md

 ![](img/EG/Gustavsson2.png)
 ![](img/EG/Cialon.png)

 If the method is about the idea, as Akkersdjik suggested, this would credit Ciałoń.
 A previous discussion occurred in September 2006 between Stefan Pochmann and Akkersdjik.
 Pochmann pointed out Ciałoń's prior proposal [15], with Akkersdjik acknowledging that the idea is the same [16].
-If the method is about the development, Henrik Buus-Aagaard or Woner would be credited with the EG2 portion.
+If the method is about the development, which is more in line with the [CubingHistory.com standards](index.md#cubing-history-standards), Henrik Buus-Aagaard or Woner would be credited with the EG2 portion.
+Or, if a method is solely defined by its popularizers, Akkersdjik and Krig would be the only ones credited.
 In September 2008, Ciałoń posted a thread to SpeedSolving.com containing a YouTube video of a 2.98 second 2x2x2 solve average [17].
 A comment in the thread by Woner mentioned Ciałoń's use of advanced 2x2x2 methods beyond CLL [18].
 Ciałoń responded to this comment, stating that he uses only CLL [19].
 It is possible that Ciałoń decided against implementing the idea in speedsolves, instead focusing on mastering CLL.

 <ImageCollage
 images={[